Nathalie Poza

 Nathalie Poza Maupain (born 7 March 1972) is a Spanish film, stage, and television actress.
-She is the recipient of several accolades including two Goya Awards, one Platino Award, and five Actors and Actresses Union Awards.
+She is the recipient of several accolades including two Goya Awards and five Actors and Actresses Union Awards.

 In the 1990s, Poza combined a stage career with roles in television series.
 She made her feature film debut in musical comedy The Other Side of the Bed (2002).
 Poza's performance in comedy Football Days (2003) earned her a nomination to the Goya Award for Best New Actress.

 She has since featured in films such as Hard Times (2005), All the Women (2013), Can't Say Goodbye (2017), While at War (2019), and Rosa's Wedding (2020).

 Early life

 Nathalie Poza Maupain was born on 7 March 1972 in Madrid, the daughter of a French mother and a Spanish father.
 She studied at a British bilingual school in Madrid.
 She reportedly suffered from severe eating disorders in her teenage years.
 From a young age, she learned to play the piano and practiced ballet.

 She trained her acting chops under Cristina Rota.
 In 1996, alongside fellow actors Alberto San Juan, Guillermo Toledo, and Ernesto Alterio, Poza founded the theatre group 'Ración de Oreja', which later became Animalario.